jas-chen/thisless-react/README.md

 See [examples](./examples) for complete app code.

 ## Tip about Redux middleware
-There is no restrictions on how to use Redux in your app, but I highly recommend use RxJS stream to replace middleware, it [handles async operations well](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/gettingstarted/promises.md) and in this way your application flow will become clear and straightforward.
+There is no restrictions on how to use Redux in your thisless React app, but I highly recommend use RxJS stream to replace middleware, it [handles async operations well](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/gettingstarted/promises.md) and in this way your application flow will become [more clear and straightforward](./examples/counter/index.js#L24-L29).

 ## Feedbacks are welcome!
-Feel free to discuss via opening issues!
+Feel free to discuss via opening issues or send pull requests!

 ## Inspirations
 [Cycle.js](http://cycle.js.org/): I borrowed lots of concepts from it.